caxperts/AppControls/wiki/Security.md

 Url=A direct URL that is available
 Api=Does this entry have access to the api.
 ```
 If an url is not allowed users will be redirected to the blocked url.
-Make sure to only whitelist trusted websites.
+Make sure to only allowlist trusted websites.

 ## Settings
 ```